Do Families Help or Hurt Recovery?

 Research shows that:2

-Children and parents tend to have similar drinking practives.
+- Children and parents tend to have similar drinking practices.
 This suggests what children see in their parents’ drinking plays a role in later alcohol use.

 There are six common family system roles in addiction: